Have you been struggling with an online sex addiction for years?

-If you join a 12-step program like SAA (Sex Addicts Anonymous Calgary), SLAA (Sex and Love Addicts Anonymous) or go with a 12-step based, Patrick Carnes trained Certified Sex Addiction Therapist (C-SAT) you will be repeatedly told that addiction simply is not a class anyone graduates from and that no one ever breaks completely free of any addiction.
+Suppose you join a 12-step program like SAA (Sex Addicts Anonymous Calgary), SLAA (Sex and Love Addicts Anonymous) or go with a 12-step-based, Patrick Carnes-trained Certified Sex Addiction Therapist (C-SAT).
+In that case, you will be repeatedly told that addiction simply is not a class anyone graduates from and that no one ever breaks utterly free of any addiction.

-A similar posture is often mirrored in marriage counselling: Some of the couples counselling Calgary has to offer in the area of sexual addiction will paint an equally hopeless picture with the relationship therapist usually suggesting that, "Once an addict, always an addict," is an unassailable truism.
-Even some of the Christian therapists in Calgary will shift what was marriage counselling into divorce counselling as soon as porn addiction or hyper-sexuality and the associated affairs or infidelity are discovered.
+A similar posture is often mirrored in marriage counselling: Some couples counselling Calgary offers in the area of sexual addiction will paint an equally hopeless picture, with the relationship therapist usually suggesting that, "Once an addict, always an addict" is an unassailable truism.
+Even some Christian therapists in Calgary will shift what was marriage counselling into divorce counselling as soon as porn addiction or hyper-sexuality and the associated affairs or infidelity are discovered.

-Meanwhile, the DSM-5 Diagnostic Manual of Statistics and Mental Disorders has removed sexual addiction as a mental disorder or mental disease entirely and many of the sex therapists Calgary offers will regard the use of the (dubious, though popular) term, "Sex addiction," as evidence of religious moralizing.
-Yet, many still regard those who suffer from such as having, "Just decided," to break trust in their relationships.
+Meanwhile, the DSM-5 Diagnostic Manual of Statistics and Mental Disorders has removed sexual addiction as a mental disorder or mental disease entirely, and many of the sex therapists Calgary offers will regard the use of the (dubious, though popular) term "Sex addiction," as evidence of religious moralizing.
+Yet, many still consider those who suffer from such as having "Just decided" to break trust in their relationships.
 (Thus, they then deserve punishment by way of the loss of that relationship?)
 Read More

-Quite naturally, a throughly confused public often flees from those various sources of counselling in Calgary into the above Sex Addicts Anonymous or Sex and Love Addicts Anonymous programs and settle for a teeth-gritted strategy of just trying harder.
-Many times, this is coupled with attempts to kill off their supposedly-diseased sexualities all-together - while their spouses end up in Al Anon type groups and their marriages drift further and further apart.
+Quite naturally, a thoroughly confused public often flees from those various counselling sources in Calgary into the above Sex Addicts Anonymous or Sex and Love Addicts Anonymous programs and settle for a teeth-gritted strategy of just trying harder.
+Many times, this is coupled with attempts to kill off their supposedly-diseased sexualities altogether - while their spouses end up in Al-Anon-type groups and their marriages drift further and further apart.

 It almost goes without saying that there's something desperately wrong here...

-One little known fact about recovery programs is that even the best case evaluations of many popular 12-step based addiction treatment programs still repeatedly show a failure rate (over a variety of time periods) of around 70%.
-(The worst case assessments of many of those treatments generally report success rates that statistically seem to differ little from doing nothing.)
+One little-known fact about recovery programs is that even the best-case evaluations of many popular 12-step-based addiction treatment programs still repeatedly show a failure rate (over various periods) of around 70%.
+(The worst-case assessments of many of those treatments generally report success rates that statistically seem to differ little from doing nothing.)
 Read More

 What's even more confusing about this rather sad state of addiction recovery is that we already knew better a long time ago.
-When we look at psychological research based treatment programs such as St. Jude's Sober-Forever program (mostly focused on just the cognitive 20% of the problem) that provide treatment in a competent and psychologically well founded manner, what we find is that therapy success rates shoot up to a repeatedly-verified level of over 60% favourable outcome in overcoming addiction, from just that 20% increase in effective psychologically based treatment!
+When we look at psychological research-based treatment programs such as St. Jude's Sober-Forever program (primarily focused on just the cognitive 20% of the problem) that provide treatment in a competent and psychologically well-founded manner, what we find is that therapy success rates shoot up to a repeatedly-verified level of over 60% favourable outcome in overcoming addiction, from just that 20% increase in effective psychologically based treatment!

-It got us wondering: What could be possible if we even just merged that effective cognitive approach with only the bare minimum couples and family therapy Calgary has everywhere?
+It got us wondering: What could be possible if we merged that effective cognitive approach with only the bare minimum couples and family therapy Calgary has everywhere?
 What if we also tried to address the entire 80% remaining?
-And, what if we went far beyond just that bare minimum and did all of it really well?
+And what if we went far beyond just that bare minimum and did all of it really well?

-Maybe there actually is huge hope for the healing of sexual addictions!
+Maybe there actually is enormous hope for the healing of sexual addictions!

 When, twenty years ago, Ros and I first opened our practice here, we almost immediately went to work building a program in a Lutheran Church we attended.
 Every Thursday night, we closed down and took over the entire building creating a confidential environment to walk around 80 people per year out of their struggles with addiction and compulsive sexuality.
-It provided the perfect laboratory to test all of the addiction recovery theories and techniques we had learned in graduate school as we were pursuing our Master's Degrees in Psychology and Counselling.
+It provided the perfect laboratory to test all the addiction recovery theories and techniques we learned in graduate school while pursuing our Master's Degrees in Psychology and Counselling.

 "That was completely useless and I can't believe I ever thought that would work!"

-Unfortunately, what we discovered is that practically nothing we and many other Calgary Counsellors of the time were trained in accomplished much of anything.
-And, worse yet, no matter how perfectly we executed all of that training, sometimes people actually got hurt.
+Unfortunately, we discovered that practically nothing many other Calgary Counsellors of the time and we were trained in accomplished much of anything.
+And, worse yet, no matter how perfectly we executed that training, sometimes people got hurt.
 Read More

-So, if you are thinking about seeing a psychologist in Calgary to help you address issues of compulsivity in the area of sexuality, what are the five core areas of wholistic psychotherapy those Calgary counselling services absolutely must address?
+So, if you are considering seeing a psychologist in Calgary to help address issues of compulsivity in sexuality, what are the five core areas of holistic psychotherapy those Calgary counselling services absolutely must address?

-The majority of North American addictions treatment has and continues to pursue what is called, "The Control model," of addiction treatment.
-Control Model treatment programs are programs that start with the assumption that addiction is a disease that you catch from exposure to addictive substances or behaviours and, once you catch it, you will always live with a disordered brain wrapped up in the constant search for dopamine (Or whatever the "problem" neurotransmitter of the day is said to be.)
-It holds that your health or sickness level is determined by the presence and/or frequency of engagement with a given substance or activity and that the best you can do is attempt to manage the problem (mostly through avoiding those addictive substances or behaviours.)
-They promote lifelong treatment, the belief that addictive substances cause people to lose control, unleash inhibitions, make people diseased and cause them to live out of control lives.
+Most North American addiction treatment has and continues to pursue what is called "The Control model," of addiction treatment.
+Control Model treatment programs start with the assumption that addiction is a disease you catch from exposure to addictive substances or behaviours.
+Once you catch it, you will always live with a disordered brain wrapped up in the constant search for dopamine (Or whatever the "problem" neurotransmitter of the day is said to be.)
+It holds that your health or sickness level is determined by the presence and/or frequency of engagement with a given substance or activity and that the best you can do is attempt to manage the problem (mainly through avoiding those addictive substances or behaviours.)
+They promote lifelong treatment, the belief that addictive substances cause people to lose control, unleash inhibitions, make people diseased and cause them to live out-of-control lives.

 Unfortunately, the Control Model rarely works:

-It's big, powerful and so visible most people don't know there is any other model.
+It's influential, powerful, and so visible most people don't know there is any other model.
 Yet, so many peer reviewed studies repeatedly confirm that Control Model treatment programs for addiction are largely ineffective.
-Conversely, other researchers have, over and over again, demonstrated that Cognitive Based and Trauma focused Programs do work - especially in conjunction with a whole-life focused movement towards physical, emotional, mental and relational wellness.
+Conversely, other researchers have repeatedly demonstrated that Cognitive Based and Trauma-focused Programs do work - especially in conjunction with a whole-life-focused movement towards physical, emotional, mental and relational wellness.
 Those social scientists have clearly shown us that, not only can addiction be arrested without constant attendance at meetings and teeth-gritted effort, but that some people can even cease to be addicts entirely.
-So, what do those Cognitive Based and Trauma focused programs entail?
+So, what do those Cognitive Based and Trauma-focused programs entail?